Miriam101/Hangman/README.md

 ### To do (Whose Doing What)
 - Erika : User Input & Output _ test run for all the code - is it working?

-- Miriam : Images (CCS)- Animation
+- Miriam : Images (CCS)- Animation (Hangman) Apper after one another when the number guess certain number then number of certain bodies              shows

-- Nuz(a)hat : Dictionary & test words _ Code for translation of the image to one certain image to another like head to head                 and body for the image transltion, put in each part so that each is a serpreate image? so that each has a                     differnet function and that all dont do thesame function assigned for only one body part.
+- Nuz(a)hat : Dictionary & test words _ Code for translation of the image to one certain image to another like head to head                             and body for the image transltion, put in each part so that each is a serpreate image?
+So that each has a differnet function               and that all dont do thesame function assigned for only one body part.
 Like appering at a certain time, when other is                     supposed to (body appering with head- when only head suppoused to apper)

 - All : Connecting everything together

 Done : - Counting each letter